 Those desiring to be admitted to the Fellowship shall be at least 18 years old and will make application to the Vocation Steward for Aspirancy or the Companion Anamchara for Companion membership.
 At this time the Applicant will be considered a Seeker.
 The application process will usually last a minimum of six months for those seeking Aspirancy and three months for those seeking Companion membership.
 The following tasks will be completed:

-If applying as a Seeker for Aspirancy please email application to: Sr. Susan Alice: email@example.com
+If applying as a Seeker for Aspirancy please email application to: Sr. Kyle Ninian: firstname.lastname@example.org

-If applying as a Seeker for becoming a Companion please email application as a Microsoft Word attachment to: Sr. Patricia Angela: firstname.lastname@example.org
+If applying as a Seeker to become a Companion please email application to: Sr. Patricia Sarah: email@example.com

 - Letter of Intent (why does the Seeker desire to become a member of the Fellowship and what contribution will he/she bring to its life and Ministry?)